fhenriques416/DEXTR-AnnoTool/README.md

    conda env create -n dextr_annotool -f conda_env.yml
    ```
    Where `dextr_annotool` is the name of the environment, change it if required, and `conda_env.yml` is the accompanying conda environment file.
 If you are using pip or installing packages manually, pay attention to the package versions.

-1. Install dependencies listed in the reqPackages.txt file:

-    If using anaconda then
-    ```Shell
-    conda install matplotlib opencv pillow scikit-learn scikit-image h5py
-    ```
-    For CPU mode:
-    ```Shell
-    pip install tensorflow keras
-    ```
-    For GPU mode (CUDA 9.0 and cuDNN 7.0 is required for the latest Tensorflow version.
-If you have CUDA 8.0 and cuDNN 6.0 installed, force the installation of the vesion 1.4 by using ```tensorflow-gpu==1.4```.
-More information [here](https://www.tensorflow.org/install/)):
-    ```Shell
-    pip install tensorflow-gpu keras
-    ```

 2. Download the model by running the script inside ```models/```:
     ```Shell